-The Adjustable Block Program is a state-administered incentive program; no entity is entitled to receive or benefit from that state support, and the eligibility to do so depends on following program requirements.
-Entities thus may be suspended from program participation - i.e., suspended from continuing to have their solar marketing and development activities supported by the State of Illinois through state-administered REC delivery contracts - as outlined further below.
+The Adjustable Block Program is a state-administered incentive program; no entity is entitled to receive or benefit from that state support, and the eligibility to do so depends on following programProgram requirements.
+Entities thus may be suspended from programProgram participation - i.e., suspended from continuing to have their solar marketing and development activities supported by the State of Illinois through state-administered REC delivery contractsDelivery Contracts - as outlined further below.